evilnose/PyRKViewer/README.md

 ### Bundling an Executable with PyInstaller
 * Always run `pyinstaller rkviewer.spec` when `rkviewer.spec` is present.
 * If somehow `rkviewer.spec` went missing or you want to regenerate the build specs, run `pyinstaller -F --windowed --add-data ext/Iodine.dll;. main.py` on Windows or `pyinstaller -F -- windowed --add-data ext/Iodine.dll:. main.py` on Linux/Mac to generate a file named `main.spec`.
 Note that if a `main.spec` file is already present **it will be overwritten**.
+* If building fails, go check out

 ## Documentation